...to the Dornoch Community Site run by the Dornoch Area Comunity Interest Company.

 We are delighted to report that Police Scotland have accepted our Asset Transfer Request!
 Our Stage 2 application to the Scottish Land Fund to purchase the building and take our plans to building warrant stage is being considered and the outcome will be known shortly.

 We have been awarded £405,903 from the Scottish Land Fund to purchase the Police Station!
 So it is all systems go.
-You are invited to a drop in session in the Struie Room of the Social CLub on Wednesday 2nd October 3pm - 7pm.
-Come and see the plans and give your feedback.

 Our new Community Development Manager, Catherine Moodie is working on funding bids for the renovation work.
 Our plan is to do the renovation in stages, starting with the gym which attracted the most community support.
 So watch this space!

 We have been fortunute to be awarded £50k from Beatrice Windfarm Ltd towards essential repairs & maintenance on the buildings and grounds, and the costs of converting the garages to house a gym.
 Silverback Gym in Tain will then provide all the equipment and run this long awaited facility.

 We have now heard that we have been invited to submit our Stage 2 application to the Scottish Government's Regeneration Capital Grant Fund for the main renovation work.
 The outcome will be known in November.
 We are delighted to have been awarded £50k from the Town Centre Fund!
 Planning permission was received on 31st October.

 Kerri Stevens joined us on 27 August as Project Manager and will be working with the design team headed by Iain Levens of Levens Studio who have submitted the planning application to bring the project to fruition.